 The technical definition of caste is “a group of individuals of the same sex that behave similarly to each other-but differently from other members of their sex”.

 A good example in the honey bee colony is our female bees.
 Worker bees act like other worker bees – but different than the also female queen honey bee.
 Therefore, workers and queens count as 2 separate castes.

 Drone bees are the males in the hive and they act like all the other drones.
 There is no different behavior within their group.
 They should not be considered a caste.

 Yet, most beekeeping books and materials count the drones as a caste of their own.
 This gives us a total of 3 in the colony.
 For the sake of simplicity, I will do the same in this article.

-Rearing thousands of young during the warm season is vital to a successful colony.
-It takes the work of many tiny individuals to meet all the needs of the hive and prepare for Winter.
+For the honey bee colony, rearing thousands of young during the warm season is vital to a survival.
+During the development stages of the life cycle of honey bees, the adult present in the hive feed and care for young.
+A new work force is always needed.
+It takes the efforts of many individuals to support the hive and prepare for Winter.